 Check with the Student Financial Services Office to see if you have already been awarded

-a fee waiver through your FAFSA before you submit a paper fee waiver.
+a California College Promise Grant through your FAFSA before you submit a paper application.

 MJC Student Financial Services Office: 575-7700 or firstname.lastname@example.org

 West Campus – Yosemite Hall